 Mary Bennet from Pride and Prejudice is an insufferable know-it-all who never misses an opportunity to lecture her siblings on the finer points of morality and virtue.
 However, she is also the plainest of the 5 girls and the most overlooked, being The Unfavorite to both of her parents and actively ignored by everyone around her.
 Also, despite her technically skilled but emotionally stunted musical talents, she is said to be constantly working to improve herself, while her more attractive siblings rest on their laurels.

 Katniss Everdeen.
 Living in dire poverty, her father is dead, forced into an arena where the only way to survive is to kill everyone else not once, but twice, forced into being in love with someone who she barely knows, caught up in the middle of a war between Evil Versus Evil, and the leader of her side is trying to kill her and does kill her little sister, and she knows it.
-On the Jerkass side, she, despite complaining about being forced to do it, quickly, readily, and with no moral objection kills other tributes who are simply trying to defend their own life, and she's extremely suspicious and judgmental of everyone she meets despite often having no real reason for it.
+However, she has is often prickly and judgmental towards people and pushes them away.

 In Doctrine of Labyrinths, Felix Harrowgate constantly belittles Mildmay's speech impediment, mind rapes his own brother (and tries to do it again), beats an anonymous sex partner nearly to death during a rage blackout, and gloats over the Cabal's burning of a harmless heretic.
 Still, he also saves his country from both a likely invasion and a coup backed by a blood wizard, risks his own life to put tormented spirits to rest, and nearly gets himself killed during desperate attempts to save sometimes-ungrateful people from an insane Magitek robot and a weaponized clock, all of which keeps him out of the "villain" category.
 And his personal story definitely qualifies him for Woobie status— sold as a slave to a thief-keeper when he was a toddler, forced into prostitution by age eleven, seduced, tortured, raped, and mind-raped by an evil sorcerer, driven completely insane by the mind rape, dragged through a gauntlet in one of Melusine's main plazas, framed for numerous crimes he didn't commit, incarcerated in both a dungeon ( twice) and a Bedlam House, abandoned by one lover, traumatized by the murder of another lover, exiled, subjected to more rape and magical rape, pursued by malevolent ghosts that want to posess him, and fired from one of the few jobs he can actually hold down.
 His life is one long Humiliation Conga.